skywang00000/final_project/README.md

 # Operating steps：
 1. Copy the code from APP.py.
 2. Install the requirement in the terminal.
-Copy the entire thing under here. pip install gradio
+Copy the entire thing from 'requirement.txt'.
 3. Run this code.
 4. Click the link that is in the terminal, and it will jump to a website.